minskylab/myself/README.md

     pub long_term_memory: String,
     pub short_term_memory: Option<String>,

-    pub long_term_memory_size: usize,
+    pub short_term_memory_size: usize,
 }
 ```

 The `user_name` field is used to address the user in the conversation.
 The `long_term_memory` field is used to store the constitution of the the agent for this interaction.
 The `short_term_memory` field is used to store the last messages of the conversation in a buffer represented by a string.
-The `long_term_memory_size` field is used to set the size of the buffer measured as the number of lines (separated by '\n') in the `dynamic_memory`.
+The `short_term_memory_size` field is used to set the size of the buffer measured as the number of lines (separated by '\n') in the `dynamic_memory`.